-OCI comprises items of income and expense (including items previously presented under the parent company statement of changes in equity) that are not recognized in profit or loss for the year in accordance with PFRS.
-Other comprehensive income pertaining to remeasurements on the Group's defined benefit plans is recognized under "Remeasurement gain on retirement benefits - net" account in the consolidated balance sheet.
+OCI comprises items of income and expense that are not recognized in profit or loss for the year in accordance with PFRSs.
+Other comprehensive income pertaining to remeasurements on the Group's defined benefit plans is recognized under "Remeasurement gain (loss) on retirement benefits" account in the consolidated balance sheet.
 Other items are closed directly to retained earnings (deficit).